Magport/Magnet/README.md

 Click `submit`, followed by `sign and submit`.
 Then, check the explorer to verify that the parachain is syncing with the relay chain.
 #### 5. Test Parachain Block Production

-Connect to port 8844 using polkadot.js, use the transfer function, and check if blocks are being produced normally.
+Using polkadot.js, connect to port 8844, initiate a transfer, and verify that blocks are generated as expected.

 ## License